Bias-adjusted spectral clustering in multi-layer stochastic block models: Further simulation study

 \paragraph{Methods we consider.} We consider the following four ways to aggregate information across all $L$ layers, three of which were used earlier in \Cref{fig:simu}: 1) the sum of adjacency matrices without squaring (i.e., considering $M = \sum_{\ell} A_{\ell}$, ``Sum''), 2) the sum of squared adjacency matrices (i.e., considering $M = \sum_{\ell} A^2_{\ell}$, ``SoS''), 3) our proposed bias-adjusted sum of squared adjacency matrices (i.e., considering \eqref{eq:S0}, or equivalently $M = \sum_{\ell} A^2_{\ell}$ and then zeroing out the diagonal entries, ``SoS-Debias''), and 4) column-wise concatenating the adjacency matrices together, specifically, considering

 (i.e., ``Tensor matricization'').
-The last method is commonly-used in the tensor literature (see \cite{zhang2018tensor} for example), where the $L$ adjacency matrices can be viewed as a $n \times n \times L$ tensor, and the column-wise concatenation converts the tensor into a matrix.
+This method is commonly-used in the tensor literature (see \cite{zhang2018tensor} for example), where the $L$ adjacency matrices can be viewed as a $n \times n \times L$ tensor, and the column-wise concatenation converts the tensor into a matrix.
+Then, using one of the four construction of the aggregated matrix $M$, we then apply spectral clustering onto $M$, meaning we first compute the matrix containing the leading $K$ left singular vectors of $M$ and perform K-means on its rows.

-Next, using one of the four construction of the aggregated matrix $M$, we then apply spectral clustering onto $M$, meaning we first compute the matrix containing the leading $K$ left singular vectors of $M$ and perform $K$-means on its rows.
+Additionally, we consider two methods that developed in \cite{PaulC17} called Linked Matrix Factorization (i.e., ``LMF'') and Co-regularized Spectral Clustering (i.e., ``Co-reg'').
+These two methods fall outside the framework of the four methods discussed above.
+Instead, they use optimization procedures designed with different so-called fusion techniques to solve for an appropriate low-dimensional embedding shared among all $L$ layers, and then perform K-means clustering on its rows.

 \paragraph{Results.} The results shown in \Cref{fig:simulation_rho} demonstrate that bias-adjusting the diagonal entries of $\sum_{\ell} A^2_{\ell}$ has a noticeable impact on the clustering accuracy.
-Using the aforementioned simulation setting and methods, we vary $\rho$ from 0.025 to $0.2$ in 15 equally-spaced values, and compare the all four methods for each setting of $\rho$ across 100 trials by measuring the average Hamming distance (i.e., $n^{-1}d(\hat{\theta}, \theta)$ defined in \eqref{eq:hamming}) between the true memberships in $\theta$ and the estimated membership $\hat\theta$.
+Using the aforementioned simulation setting and methods, we vary $\rho$ from 0.025 to $0.2$ in 15 equally-spaced values, and compare the methods for each setting of $\rho$ across 100 trials by measuring the average Hamming distance (i.e., $n^{-1}d(\hat{\theta}, \theta)$ defined in \eqref{eq:hamming}) between the true memberships in $\theta$ and the estimated membership $\hat\theta$.
 We observe phenomenons in \Cref{fig:simulation_rho} which all agree with our intuition and theoretical results.
-Specifically, summing the adjacency matrices hinders our ability to cluster the nodes due to the cancellation of positive and negative eigenvalues (green squares), and the diagonal bias induced by squaring the adjacency matrices has a profound effect in the range of $\rho \in [0.13, 0.17]$, which our bias-adjusted sum-of-squared method removes (purple diamonds verses blue circles).
+Specifically, summing the adjacency matrices hinders our ability to cluster the nodes due to the cancellation of positive and negative eigenvalues (green squares), and the diagonal bias induced by squaring the adjacency matrices has a profound effect in the range of $\rho \in [0.08, 0.17]$, which our bias-adjusted sum-of-squared method removes (purple diamonds verses blue circles).
+We also see that our bias-adjusted sum-of-squared method out-performs Linked Matrix Factorization (red circles) and Co-regularized Spectral Clustering (gray squares).
+While the LMF method and Co-reg method show some improvements over the Sum and SoS methods, respectively, they still behave qualitatively similar.
+This observation suggests that these two methods may have similar difficulty in aggregating layers without positivity or removing the diagonal bias.

 \paragraph{Intuition behind results.} We provide additional intuition behind the results shown in \Cref{fig:simulation_rho} by visualizing the impact of the diagonal terms on the overall spectrum and quantifying the loss of population signal due to the bias.